THE FEEDBACK FROM VALENTIN, OPERATIONS MANAGER AT TRANSDEV BASSIN D'ARCACHON

 I prefer and find it more interesting both personally and professionally to work in the urban domain.
 Additionally, recruiting in this sector is easier compared to interurban transportation.
 Recruitment remains a significant issue in interurban transportation, whereas in urban transportation, especially in the 4 municipalities of the Baïa network, we offer services in the morning (6am-1pm) or afternoon (1pm-8pm).
 This time frame allows for a better balance between professional and personal life for drivers.

-What is your role on a daily basis within the operations of Transdev Bassin d’Arcachon?
+What is your role on a daily basis?

-What is the difference between an Operations Director and an Operations Manager?
+What is the difference between on Operations Director and an Operations Manager?

 So here, we have a Network Director, Maxime LARONDELLE, who has a dual role.
 He handles tender responses and is present to understand on-the-ground issues.
 The Operations Manager handles the tasks mentioned earlier.
 Here, we don’t have an Operations Director because we are a small network.

-What do you enjoy most on a daily basis?
+What do you enjoy on a daily basis?

 The fact that every day is very different is what I enjoy the most!
 Having different situations to handle every day; over the months, we’ve encountered many cases, but it’s true that at the beginning, there was a lot of learning about managing different situations.
 The days are very dynamic and diverse.
 We can have HR issues with employees facing particularities or even fieldwork if a bus needs to be changed.
 You have to be quite flexible and versatile.

-Do you encounter specific challenges on a daily basis compared to the rest of the year?
+Do you encounter specific challenges on a daily basis?

 How did you establish this family atmosphere within the operations?